sb-why/sb-why.github.io/README.md

 ### Design for Understanding
 <img src = "/bach.jpg" width = "500" />
 Here, the aim was to present a data set in a clear but simple manner.
-Our team picked the dataset about the famous TV show _The Bacholorette_.
+Our team picked the dataset about the famous TV show _The Bachelorette_.
 We presented the data from two different angles- one unbiased and neutral, and another with the intent to convey a narrative.
 We started off with paper sketches and ended with proper graphical represntations made in Vega-Lite.

 [Read more about Design for Understanding](https://medium.com/@bhattacharjee.shreeja_7950/design-for-understanding-81de5fd6c5a8)